 Trends come and go, and the kitchen remodeling industry is not immune to being influenced by evolving architectural and design styles.
 The main purpose of remodeling your kitchen in Northern Virginia or the D.C. metro area should be to achieve your personal vision in terms of function and form.
 However, that doesn’t mean neglecting kitchen design trends altogether.

 After all, it's not a good sign if your kitchen remodel results in an outdated house.
 Paying attention to what’s in and what’s out can help ensure you don’t make a significant investment only to have it quickly go out of style, making common mistakes during your remodel, and this negatively impacting the long-term value and appeal of your home.

 Home remodeling trends—both in terms of what’s in and what’s out—don’t have to influence all your decisions when you’re upgrading your kitchen in Northern Virginia, but they can provide helpful inspiration on what style you want.
 Being aware of impractical design trends and what has fallen out of style can also give you direction when you’re developing the scope of work for your kitchen project.

-To that end, here are a few outdated kitchen design trends to avoid or that you might have to get rid of if you’re updating a house from the 1990s or earlier:
+To that end, here are some outdated kitchen design trends to avoid or that you might have to get rid of if you’re updating a house from the 1990's or earlier: